 Embark on the ultimate adventure through the American West!
 Hike in Zion National Park and wade through the Virgin River in the famous Narrows.
 Learn how to rock climb in Utah’s high alpine desert, and then travel to California to delight in the world’s most giant trees in Sequoia National Park.
-A visit to the Golden State isn’t complete without a stop in Yosemite National Park, including seeing El Capitan, Half Dome, and Nevada Fall.
+A visit to the Golden State isn’t complete without some adventures in Yosemite National Park, including seeing El Capitan, Half Dome, and hiking Nevada Falls.
 We’ll whitewater raft the American River, learn how to surf in the Pacific, and take a tour of the Golden Gate Bridge and Fisherman’s Wharf in San Francisco!

 Bold WestEnroll Now